-Let’s suppose they then form their own company doing almost the same as HomeLight with just the small difference that they would pay real estate agents a salary and some bonus based on the number of homes the new company could buy with their help.
+Let’s suppose they then form their own company doing almost the same as HomeLight with the slight difference that they would pay real estate agents a salary and some bonus based on the number of homes the new company could buy with their help.

-Because that’s what Flyhomes mainly does.
-What they offer to sellers and buyers is similar to HomeLight.
+Because that’s what Flyhomes mainly does, and what they offer to sellers and buyers is similar to HomeLight.

-Still, one difference is that Flyhomes charges commission directly from buyers and sellers, and agents work for them as employees.
+Still, one difference is that Flyhomes charges commissions directly from buyers and sellers, and agents work for them as employees.

-Another difference is that the company also offers mortgage and title insurances, but unlike HomeLight, they don’t offer closing services and the matchmaking algorithm between sellers/buyers and realtors.
+Another difference is that the company also offers mortgage and title insurance, but unlike HomeLight, they don’t offer closing services and a matchmaking algorithm between sellers/buyers and realtors.

 You can check out Flyhomes here.